Klingebeil/homepage/_posts/2021-01-01-on-gardening.md

 Zu denken wie ein Gärtner bedeutet auch einen Blick auf größere Kontexte zu haben, offen für Ungeplantes zu sein [und sich tatsächlich zu kümmern](https://theplanthunter.com.au/gardens/audacious-gardening-daring-care/).

 > **To be a gardener is to give a fuck.
-To be a gardener is to be invested in a place—to know it, to protect it, and to be present.** How can we protect and heal ourselves and our planet if we’re not willing to step into, and value, the role of the gardener?
+To be a gardener is to be invested in a place—to know it, to protect it, and to be present.** How can we protect and heal ourselves and our planet if we‘re not willing to step into, and value, the role of the gardener?

 Es ist noch kein vollständig ausformuliertes Bild, aber ein Anspruch, den ich gerne an meine Arbeit in 2021 hätte: zu denken und zu handeln wie ein Gärtner.